Compare Traditional Bridge Mode to VLAN-aware Bridge Mode

-- VXLAN support: As of Cumulus Linux 3.1, VXLAN is supported by VLAN-aware mode bridges.
+- VXLAN support: As of Cumulus Linux 3.1, only VLAN-aware mode supports VXLANs.
 For VXLAN support on earlier releases, use traditional mode.

 - PVSTP+ interoperability: The traditional mode currently runs an instance of spanning tree per bridge.
 The VLAN-aware STP mode is compatible with other types of spanning tree but only runs single instance MST.
-To achieve Per-VLAN STP/RSTP the traditional bridge mode must be used.
+To achieve Per-VLAN STP/RSTP you must use the traditional bridge mode.

 Two Trunks Containing 200 VLANs for swp1 and swp2

-The ... is an abbreviated output.
-If you’re creating a trunk in traditional mode, you would need 200 stanzas for the 200 interfaces.
-Remember, a bridge configured in traditional mode is limited to 200 VLANs.
+The output above is abbreviated.
+If you are creating a trunk in traditional mode, you must create 200 stanzas for the 200 interfaces.
+Remember, a bridge configured in traditional mode cannot have more than 200 VLANs.

 Creating an SVI

 An SVI is a switch VLAN/virtual interface, also known as a layer 3 VLAN interface.